blockchain-certificates/cert-issuer/docs/system_overview.md

 Because the open badge signature is independent from issuing the certificate as a transaction on the blockchain, this will likely be pulled out as a separate component in the future.

-The input is an unsigned certificate; its schema is described here.
+The input is an unsigned certificate; [see the schema description](http://cert-schema.readthedocs.io/en/latest/).

 In our implementation, the signing step signs the recipient UID field in the unsigned certificate, and places the signature in the signature section of the certificate.
 The signed certificate is retained as output, since the hash of